oliverlabs/alz-catalogue/README.md

 # 🪄 Generative AI Scenarios
 - [Azure API Management with Generative AI resources as backend](https://github.com/Azure/apim-landing-zone-accelerator/blob/main/scenarios/workload-genai/README.md) - This accelerator is built on top of existing Azure API Management one.
 It provides guidelines on how to provision and interact with Generative AI resources through API Management.
+- (new!)
+[AI Hub Gateway Landing Zone accelerator](https://github.com/Azure-Samples/ai-hub-gateway-solution-accelerator) - Reference architecture that provides a set of guidelines and best practices for implementing a central AI API gateway to empower various line-of-business units in an organization to leverage Azure AI services

 # 📈 Scenario-specific Landing Zones
 These landing zones have been developed in the broader context of common scenarios, such as: